Modern cars are filled with electronics and packed with sensors to monitor how your vehicle is behaving.

 Can I still drive with my brake warning light on?

-You shouldn’t risk it.
-The brakes are one of the most important safety features of your car, so it’s important to act immediately when you see this red warning light.
+You shouldn't risk it.
+The brakes are one of the most important safety features of your car, so it’s essential to act immediately when you see this red warning light.

-Pullover and stop as soon as it’s safe to do so, keep your speed low and avoid braking suddenly.
-Unless you know how to check your brake fluid levels yourself, this will be one for the professionals, so get yourself to a garage.
+Pull over and stop as soon as it’s safe to do so, keep your speed low and avoid braking suddenly.
+Unless you know how to check your brake fluid levels yourself, this will be one for the professionals, so get in touch with our team.